DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/tokens/authentication/overview.md

 ## Secret validation
 It is the job of implementations of the [ISecretValidator]({{< ref "/reference/models/secrets#duendeidentityservervalidationisecretvalidator" >}}) interface to validate the extracted credentials.

-You can add secret parsers by calling the *AddSecretValidator()* DI extension method.
+You can add secret validators by calling the *AddSecretValidator()* DI extension method.

 The following secret validators are part of Duende IdentityServer: